camillac/holmies/README.md

 ## Pseudocode of algorithm
     if (explorer is on treasure),
         return true
     if (explorer is on wall),
         return false

-    else
+    else {

-        for every spot next to location,
+        for every spot next to location {
+            drop a wall on current location
             move explorer to the new spot

-            if (explorer is not on a WALL) //check current spot

-                repeat the problem starting with that new spot
+            RECURSIVE ABSTRACTION: repeat the problem starting with that new spot }
+        return false
+    }

 ## Class(es), with fields and methods